British Columbia

 Independent • Road access • Open year-round • Storm watching season

-The gateway luxury property for the west coast of Vancouver Island — road-accessible from Victoria or Vancouver via the Pacific Rim Highway, on a rocky headland above Chesterman Beach in Tofino.
-Wickaninnish has defined luxury on the BC wild coast since 1996 and remains the reference point for what can be achieved with regional cuisine, materials, and a philosophy of weather-inclusive hospitality.
-The storm watching season (November to February) is one of its defining products — Pacific swells reaching 10 metres break directly below the dining room windows, and the inn’s position on the headland means no storm is merely observed from a distance.
-For travellers building a BC itinerary that includes a wilderness lodge, Wickaninnish is the natural start or end point before or after the float plane departs.
+The gateway luxury property for the west coast of Vancouver Island — road-accessible from Victoria or Vancouver, on a rocky headland above Chesterman Beach in Tofino.
+Wickaninnish has defined luxury on the BC wild coast since 1996.
+The storm watching season (November to February) is one of its defining products: Pacific swells reaching 10 metres break directly below the dining room windows.
+For travellers building a BC itinerary around a wilderness lodge, Wickaninnish is the natural start or end point.

 The Great Bear Rainforest covers 6.4 million hectares of BC's central and north coast — an area larger than Ireland, roadless, and largely accessible only by float plane or boat.
 It contains the highest density of grizzly bears anywhere on earth, the largest population of humpback whales on the Pacific coast of North America, and the Spirit Bear — a rare white-coated black bear found nowhere else on the planet.

-In 2016, the BC government and First Nations reached an agreement protecting the majority of the rainforest from industrial logging.
-The agreement is the most significant conservation achievement in Canadian history and means that the ecosystem accessible from King Pacific Lodge and the lodges of the Broughton Archipelago is genuinely intact — not managed or partially restored, but a primary temperate rainforest operating as it has for thousands of years.
+In 2016, the BC government and First Nations reached an agreement protecting the majority of the rainforest from industrial logging — the most significant conservation achievement in Canadian history.
+The ecosystem accessible from King Pacific Lodge and the Broughton Archipelago lodges is genuinely intact: not managed or partially restored, but a primary temperate rainforest operating as it has for thousands of years.

-The wildlife encounters available here — grizzlies fishing for salmon from a boat at distance of metres, orca pods passing the lodge at dusk, Spirit Bears in old-growth forest — are not safari theatre.
-They are the result of access to an ecosystem that functions, and lodges whose entire programme is built around accessing it responsibly.
+The wildlife encounters available here are not safari theatre.
+Grizzlies fishing for salmon at a distance of metres from the boat, orca pods passing the lodge at dusk, Spirit Bears in old-growth forest — these are the result of access to an ecosystem that functions, and lodges whose entire programme is built around accessing it responsibly.

 Building the BC Itinerary